ohCancio/experiments/python/the-brain/readme.md

 # Disclaimer
 This is not a real project and only served for me to get acquainted with Python Development.
+TODO: Parametrize all the insanity described below.

 # The Brain